History of West Ham United F.C.: 1932–1950

-West Ham Utd under Ted Fenton
+Ted Fenton's management

 1950–1962

 Ted Fenton had been brought back to the club in 1948 to assist Paynter in re-developing the team after the war.
 Previously, Fenton had played for West Ham from 1934 through to 1946 (he had been on the field when the club triumphed in the War Cup over Blackburn) making 201 appearances and scoring 44 goals and garnering five caps in the process as a wing half for England.
 In 1950, he assumed the reins fully as Paynter retired, severing the final link to the club's foundry origins.

 Fenton was praised as a forward-thinking manager.
 He pushed for the establishment of "The Academy" that brought through a series of young players to augment a side that could not be improved with the limited finances available.
 Two of the signings he did manage to make were those of John Dick and Malcolm Allison.
 Other players of the day included John Bond, Dave Sexton, Jimmy Andrews and Frank O'Farrell (later swapped for Eddie Lewis) and Tommy Moroney all part of an original "Cafe Cassettari" club started by Fenton as a result of the restrictive budget.
 Longstanding custodian in goal was Ernie Gregory.

 "There [Cafe Cassateri], Allison would hold court and the players would exchange views on the game and make tactical plans around the dinner table, illustrating their ideas with the use of salt and pepper pots.
 The culmination of those years of hard work, on and off the field, was the Second Division championship in 1958 – the springboard to great cup successes at a much higher level in the mid-60s ... no one should underestimate the positive influence of Malcolm Allison's earlier role in Hammers' history."